East Canyon Photos

 Looking north down the road

 The hike into East Canyon is pleasant with lots of shade.
 Soon, however, it starts to winds up the canyon floor and eventually joins the Weldon Parkway after an elevation gain of about 800 feet.
+The road to the top was completed in 1933.

 Hikers and bikers are plentiful on the road

-Single oak near the top of the road
+Single oak near the top

 The oak provides a nice place to rest with nice views of the Pico Anticline to the west.
 The flat area below the oak was the site of the San Marino Oil Company Number 1 oil well drilled and abandoned in 1964.
-(It is considered a Rice Canyon well I guess because it's on the Rice Canyon side of the ridge.)
+(It is considered a Rice Canyon well because it's on the Rice Canyon side of the ridge.)

 You can see the oak far in the distance looking west from inside the canyon